-- (1) General - (A) Cell guide systems may be fitted to support containers stowed in holds or on exposed decks.

-- (B) The cell guides are not to form an integral part of the ship's structure.
+- (1) General - (A) Cell guide systems may be fitted to support containers stowed in holds or on exposed decks. - (B) The cell guides are not to form an integral part of the ship's structure.
 The guide system is generally to be so designed as to keep it free of the main hull stresses. - (C) Cell guides are to be designed to resist loads caused by loading and unloading of the containers, to prevent shifting of the containers and to transmit the loads caused by motions of the ship into the main hull structure. - (2) Arrangement and construction - (A) Cell guides are to have sufficient vertical extent and continuity to provide efficient support to containers.
-Guide bars are to be effectively attached to the supporting structure to prevent tripping or distortion resulting from container loading. - (B) The intersection between cell guide and cross ties is to provide adequate torsional stability.(See Fig 1) - (C) Intermediate brackets are to be fitted to vertical cell guides at suitable intervals.(See Fig 1) - (D) The cell guides are to give a total clearance between the container and guide bars not exceeding 25 mm in the transverse direction and 40 mm in the longitudinal direction.
-The deviation of the cell guide bar from its intended line is not generally to exceed 4 mm in the transverse direction and 5 mm in the longitudinal direction. - (E) Athwartship cross ties are to be fitted between cell guides at a spacing determined from the loading on the guides but, generally, not more than 3.0 m part, wherever possible, cross ties are to be arranged in line with the corners of the containers as stowed and are to be supported against fore and aft movement at a minimum of two points across the breadth of the hold.
+Guide bars are to be effectively attached to the supporting structure to prevent tripping or distortion resulting from container loading. - (B) The intersection between cell guide and cross ties is to provide adequate torsional stability.(See Fig 1) - (C) Intermediate brackets are to be fitted to vertical cell guides at suitable intervals.
+(See Fig 1) - (D) The cell guides are to give a total clearance between the container and guide bars not exceeding 25 mm in the transverse direction and 40 mm in the longitudinal direction.
+When building tolerance of cell guides is taken into consideration, the clearance above may be increased by 6 mm in transverse and longitudinal directions.
+(2023) - (E) Athwartship cross ties are to be fitted between cell guides at a spacing determined from the loading on the guides but, generally, not more than 3.0 m part, wherever possible, cross ties are to be arranged in line with the corners of the containers as stowed and are to be supported against fore and aft movement at a minimum of two points across the breadth of the hold.
 Where, however, the maximum fore and aft deflection in the cross tie can be shown not to exceed 20 mm, then one support point may be accepted. - (F) Longitudinal tie bars may be required to be fitted where shown necessary by the force calculations for the structure.
 Where fitted, they are to be specified in (E) above. - (G) Where, at the sides or ends of holds, the guide rails are fitted to transverse or longitudinal bulkheads, the bulkhead is to be locally reinforced to resist the additional loads.